Critical and multicritical Lee-Yang fixed points in the local potential approximation: Introduction and summary

 Previous studies have approached the nonperturbative regime of the Lee-Yang universality class by different methods, in particular: resummation of perturbation theory \cite{deAlcantaraBonfim:1980pe,deAlcantaraBonfim:1981sy,Gracey:2015tta,Borinsky:2021jdb,Gracey:2025rnz}, high-temperature expansion \cite{Butera:2012tq}, Gliozzi's bootstrap method \cite{Gliozzi:2014jsa,Hikami:2017hwv}, functional renormalization group (FRG) \cite{An:2016lni,Zambelli:2016cbw,Rennecke:2022ohx}, and most recently the fuzzy sphere approach \cite{ArguelloCruz:2025zuq,Fan:2025bhc,EliasMiro:2025msj}.
 Each method has its own limitations, some being affected by uncertainties due to uncontrolled truncations (Gliozzi's method, FRG) and others being restricted to integer dimensions (lattice regularizations of spheres).
 Moreover, much less results are available for the multicritical theories (essentially only perturbative ones \cite{Codello:2017epp,Gracey:2017okb,Katsevich:2025ojk}).
 Therefore, it is important to further develop these or other methods and try to apply them to the multicritical Lee-Yang universalities.

 The purpose of this paper is to pursue the FRG approach to multicritical Lee-Yang theories, pushing further the type of analysis that was initiated in \cite{Zambelli:2016cbw}.
 In practice, this means that we will work with the Wetterich version of the FRG \cite{Wetterich:1992yh,Morris:1993qb} (see \cite{Delamotte:2007pf,Dupuis:2020fhh} for reviews), using two different realizations of the so-called local potential approximation (LPA and LPA'), with a complex but $\cP\cT$-symmetric potential for a single scalar field, and without or with a running wave function renormalization, respectively.
-One advantage of this approach is that it is easily continued in $d$, therefore allowing to continuously connect to the perturbative domain near the upper critical dimension of a given universality class, and to go further from it while staying at non-integer dimension, as needed for the higher multicritical models, for which $2<d_{2n+1}<3$ (if $n\geq 3$).
+One advantage of this approach is that it is easily continued in $d$, therefore allowing to continuously connect to the perturbative domain near the upper critical dimension of a given universality class, and to go further from it while staying at non-integer dimension, as needed for the higher multicritical models, for which $2<d_{2n+1}<3$ (if $n\geq 3$).\footnote{One might wonder if at noninteger dimension, evanescent operators could appear in the spectrum of the theory and lead to a loss of $\cP\cT$ invariance, in analogy to the loss of unitarity discussed in \cite{Hogervorst:2015akt}.
+In practice, one could contemplate the possibility that operator pairs with complex conjugate dimensions could appear in noninteger dimensions \cite{Gorbenko:2018ncu}.
+Given the different status of unitarity and $\cP\cT$ symmetry, the latter actually being a symmetry of the action, it is not clear to us how this could be compatible with the common understanding that the fixed point sits at the boundary between $\cP\cT$-symmetric and $\cP\cT$-broken phases.
+In any case, the derivative expansion of the FRG is probably blind to such evanescent operators, and a different type of study would be needed to address this question.}